059

 Whether buying or selling, there are typically three approaches used to help find a suitable space:

-1. Working with a real estate agent who knows the market helps ensure your investment reflects what the area demands for similar spaces.
-However, an agent might not have the experience to find suitable ASC options.
+• Working with a real estate agent who knows the market helps ensure your investment reflects what the area demands for similar spaces.
+However, an agent might not have the experience to find suitable ASC options or understand the requirements for QUAD A-compliant facilities.

-2. Doing your own legwork researching three to four similar commercial spaces can help you understand the average lease or selling price in your area.
-However, you might lack the vision to identify feasible ASC opportunities.
+• Doing your own legwork researching three to four similar commercial spaces can help you understand the average lease or selling price in your area.
+However, you might lack the vision to identify feasible ASC opportunities that align with QUAD A standards.

-3. Working with a design-build expert specializing in sourcing cost-effective ASC properties provides the vision to identify opportunities, customize the space to suit your needs and adhere to regulatory requirements.
+• Working with a design-build expert specializing in sourcing cost-effective ASC properties provides the vision to identify opportunities, customize the space to suit your needs and adhere to regulatory requirements—essential for QUAD A accreditation and inspection readiness.

 Required Square Footage